 One of those children is four-year old Tiana Vega.
 Through CSER, she was diagnosed with Rett syndrome, a rare, neurodegenerative disorder.
 Knowing the cause of Tiana’s delays opened the doors for new therapies, and helped the Vegas get connected to other families with Rett syndrome.

-Pediatric Genomics is part of the Scientific Adv Fund within the HudsonAlpha Foundation.
 The HudsonAlpha Foundation, a 501(c)(3) nonprofit organization, is the supporting entity for the HudsonAlpha Institute for Biotechnology.
+This gift supports the Pediatric Genomics research, part of the Scientific Advancement Fund.
 Tax-deductible contributions to the foundation are for the sole purpose of advancing the mission of the HudsonAlpha Institute for Biotechnology.